RPC methods

 Registering Custom RPC Methods

 In order for a custom RPC method to be usable, it must be registered.
 Registration will create the necessary API endpoint for the RPC and extend the global types to include the RPC.
-The process of registering an RPC method changes depending on whether you are creating a custom RPC method within the Storefront Application or as part of a Nuxt module.
+There are two ways to register a custom RPC method: through the storefront:custom-rpc:extend

 and rpcMethodNames